Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 Ask yourself: “What experience or qualifications do I bring to the coaching experience for the client in addition to my coach training?”

-I must emphasise life experiences are not enough to be a credible professional coach.
+I must emphasise coaching through the filter of your own life experiences are not enough on its own to make you a credible professional coach.
 Your experience is your experience and you can't coach effectively if that is your only claim to being a coach.
-You have to remember it is the client's experience, not yours.
-It may help you be a mentor to people with a similar experience, but coaching is a specific skill and you need to be properly trained to give your clients true value.
+Remember the client comes to you with their experience, not yours.
+It may help you be a mentor to clients with a similar experience, but I believe you need to be properly trained to give your clients true coaching value.

 Sometimes it is better to pick a related profitable client niche that may appeal to you.
 For example in this case, a niche of "parenting for step-parents" could be quite lucrative.
 Then you could offer group coaching free or at a really low fee to those single mums on welfare you'd love to help but are not likely to have the money to pay you much.

-I used to goals coach pro bono with a group of recovering drug addicts because although they couldn't pay, it was close to my heart and very rewarding.
+I used to goals coach a group of recovering drug addicts because although they couldn't pay, it was close to my heart and very rewarding.

 Here is an example: Let's assume you choose to be a career coach, and call yourself just that.
 If you do, you will just be one of a big crowd competing for clients.

-To stand out from the crowd you could narrow down to a specific career demographic that resonates with you - for example, school leavers, people who have experienced redundancy or Mums returning to the workforce.
+To stand out from the crowd you could narrow down to a specific career demographic that resonates with you - for example, school leavers, people who have experienced redundancy, retirees or Mums returning to the workforce.

 You will then become known as an expert in a particular branch of career coaching.

-Here are four basic coaching specialties s that most more specific coaching niches come under.
-They can often overlap and within them many sub-niches or can be created.
+Here are four basic top coaching nices that most more specific coaching niches come under.
+In the context of life coaching they can often overlap and within them many sub-niches or can be created.

 As I’ve indicated, all niches basically use life or personal coaching skills.
 If your main niche is personal coaching you might choose to specialise in any of a myriad of sub-niches such as relationships, divorce, health, communications, parenting, teenagers, health and so on.